K0V0/BandzoneAndroidUnofficial/README.md

 - [ ] lockscreen plaayer widget
 - [ ] notification area player widget
 - [ ] text on widget in bands list not changeing when song changed automatically
+- [x] change click listeners on track - missclick on free space in player causes track play again
+- [ ] ability to download tracks and in gerenal ability to run offline with downloaded content - bands info and tracklist must be downloaded if at least one track is downloaded from band

 ## Devices tested & issues